Magg-z/Robotic-arm-8puzzle/README.md

 # Robotic-arm-8puzzle
-Engineering project [PL] in python, using Raspberry Pi.
+Engineering project [PL] in python, using Raspberry Pi 4B and the A* algorithm.

 The 8puzzle problem: